 Defining brand identity – quotes

-What is the difference between brand identity and brand image?
-A broad explanation of what brand identity is compared to brand image can be found in the book by Jerzy Altkorn - a well-known and respected Polish economist - "Brand Strategy".
-It says that: "brand identity means the vision of the potential reception of the brand by the consumer or - in other words - the desired way of perceiving it, created by the brand sponsor.
-It could also be defined as a certain comprehensive message about the brand sent by the donor to potential recipients via all marketing tools.
-The brand image is the consequence and effect of its reception, the image of identity in the consumer's mind.
+What is the difference between brand identity and image?
+A broad explanation of what is brand identity compared to brand image, can be found in the book 'Brand Strategy' by Jerzy Altkorn - a well-known and respected Polish economist.
+It states that: "brand identity refers to the consumer's vision of the potential reception of the brand or, in other words, the desired perception of the brand, created by the brand sponsor.
+It could also be defined as a certain comprehensive brand message sent by the donor to potential consumers through all marketing tools.
+The brand image is the consequence and effect of its perception, the image of the identity in the consumer's mind."

-In the above definition attempt, you can see how both concepts: brand identity and brand image influence each other.
-First, the company must define its identity, that is, how it wants to be perceived and positioned in the minds of customers, and only then the image is the effect and a test of whether the created brand identity is properly perceived by our customers.
-Jerzy Altkorn put it synthetically: "while identity is a certain set of attributes that the company conveys to the environment, especially to consumers, the image is their real projection and reception in this environment.
-In other words, identity "produces" an image and positions it in the awareness of the environment.
+In the above attempt at definition, it can be seen how both concepts: brand identity and brand image influence each other.
+First, the company must define its identity, that is, how it wants to be perceived, positioned in the minds of customers, and only then is the image the effect and test of whether the created brand identity is appropriately perceived by our customers.
+Jerzy Altkorn put it synthetically : "while identity is a certain set of attributes that a company conveys to its surroundings, especially to consumers, the image is their real projection and reception in those surroundings.
+In other words, identity, by 'producing' an image, positions it in the consciousness of the environment."

-In marketing activities, it is important to be able to distinguish between the two concepts, but also to conduct activities so as to maintain consistency between the image and brand identity.
-It is extremely important because, as Karolina Janiszewska writes in her book The strategic importance of consumer research in creating a brand identity, Brand identity is the main tool used to create an image.
+In marketing activities, it is important to be able to distinguish between the two concepts, but also to conduct activities in such a way as to maintain consistency between image and brand identity.
+This is extremely important because, as Karolina Janiszewska writes in her book The strategic importance of consumer research in creating brand identity, Brand identity is the main tool used to create an image.
 The organization presents its brand by sending messages to potential consumers.
 What resonates in them is the brand identity.
 K. Janiszewska, in the context of messages, understands "all types of activities related to or conducted by the brand, through which its values, strategies and goals are determined.
 Brand identity sends identical information to its consumers, but their reception may differ.
 Depending on how they are received, the brand image is created.”

 How to build a brand identity?

-Developing a brand identity is a long, demanding process.
-Brands need to constantly work on their identity.
-Identity largely determines how the environment will perceive a given brand.
-The desired result is a situation in which the brand image is very close to its identity.
-That's why it's important to take brand identity design seriously.
-Thanks to it, the target group will get to know the company and be able to identify with it - and this is the key to success on the market!
+Development brand identity is a long, demanding process.
+Brands must continuously work on their identity.
+Identity largely determines how the environment perceives the brand.
+The desired result is a situation in which brand image is very close to its identity.
+It is therefore important to take the design of the brand identity seriously.
+It will enable the target group to get to know the company, to identify with it - and this is the key to success in the market!

 To build a strong brand identity, it is important to define its purpose.
 What does the brand look like?
 In what direction should we develop?
 What values will it convey?
 The goal should be coherent and precisely defined.
 Can profit be a goal?
 By itself, no. Profit is a side effect of achieving a goal.
 It is worth basing the goal on some value.
 Something that will influence the recipients' emotions - e.g. the goal of a brand producing sweets may be to provide customers with a moment of pleasure.